Kai2k/charts-accelerometer-visualisation-android/README.md

-**This project is a work in progress - please come back later to see it in all its glory!**

-Shinobi Charts/Grids/Essentials/Gauges Project Title (Objective-C/Xamarin/Android)
+Plotting Accelerometer Values in ShinobiCharts for Android
 =====================

-Description of project (include link to blog post if there is one)
+This is a demo project that demonstrates how to plot the accelerometer readings from the motion sensor onto a ShinobiChart.

 ![Screenshot](screenshot.png?raw=true)

 Building the project
 ------------------

-In order to build this project you'll need a copy of ShinobiCharts/Grids/Essentials/Gauges.
-If you don't have it yet, you can download a free trial from the [ShinobiCharts/Grids/Essentials/Gauges website](link to appropriate section).
+In order to build this project you'll need a copy of ShinobiCharts for Android.
+If you don't have it yet, you can download a free trial from the [ShinobiCharts for Android website](http://www.shinobicontrols.com/android/).

-If you've used the installer to install ShinobiCharts/Grids/Essentials/Gauges, the project should just work.
-If you haven't, then once you've downloaded and unzipped ShinobiCharts/Grids/Essentials/Gauges, open up the project in Xcode, and drag ShinobiCharts/Grids/Essentials/Gauges.framework from the finder into Xcode's 'frameworks' group, and Xcode will sort out all the header and linker paths for you.

-**Delete the inappropriate sections (and alter the chart/grid name in the sample code if appropriate):**
+If you haven't already set up ShinobiCharts as an Android library in your Eclipse workspace, there are instructions in our [quick start guide](http://www.shinobicontrols.com/android/shinobicharts/quickstartguide/import-the-library/).
+Once the library is in place, and you've cloned or downloaded this repo, click File > New > Other… > "Android Project from Existing Code", then point it at the root directory of your download.

+Once you've opened up the project, open up its Properties dialog, and in the Android section, add a library reference to your own Shinobi library.

 If you're using the trial version you'll need to add your license key.
-To do so, open up ViewController.m and add the following line after the chart is initialised:
+To do so, open up AccelerometerActivity.java and add the following line after the chart has been created (replacing the placeholder with your license key):

-    chart.licenseKey=@"your license key";

-If you're using the trial version you'll need to add your license key.
-To do so, open up ViewController.m and add the following line after the grid is initialised:

-    grid.licenseKey=@"your license key";
+    shinobiChart.setLicenseKey("your license key");

-If you’re using the trial version you’ll need to add your license key.
-To do so, open up AppDelegate.m, import <ShinobiEssentials/ShinobiEssentials.h>, and set the license key inside application:didFinishLaunchingWithOptions: as follows:

-    #import <ShinobiEssentials/ShinobiEssentials.h>

-    @implementation AppDelegate

-    - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
-    {
-        [SEssentials setLicenseKey:@"your license key"];
-        …
-    }

-If you’re using the trial version you’ll need to add your license key.
-To do so, open up AppDelegate.m, import <ShinobiGauges/ShinobiGauges.h>, and set the license key inside application:didFinishLaunchingWithOptions: as follows:

-    #import <ShinobiGauges/ShinobiGauges.h>

-    @implementation AppDelegate

-    - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
-    {
-        [ShinobiGauges setLicenseKey:@"your license key"];
-        …
-    }
+You should now be able to build the project and run it.
+Try it on a real device rather than an emulator, twist and turn it, and watch the graph appear!

 Contributing
 ------------